Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Counterfactual-Augmented Reward Models

 In Section \ref{sec:pref_opt_rm}, we established that LLMs can exploit the presence of protected features, despite being instructed not to do so.
 Moreover, under RM guidance (via BoN or DPO) LLMs tend to exploit protected features more while hiding this fact from CoTs---we observe increased accuracy/stereotypical rate with no corresponding increase in acknowledgment rate (even a decrease in some cases), indicating CoT hacking.
 In this section, we attempt to identify the specific examples whose responses are based on protected information and whose CoTs are potentially unfaithful.
 On the one hand, this allows us to gather further evidence that RMs guide CoT hacking.
 On the other hand, we can flag responses that we believe are based on protected information as such, giving our reward models the opportunity to penalise discrepancies between CoTs and the LLM decision-making, at the instance level.
 This, in turn, as we show, reduces the tendency for CoT hacking.

-To identify responses that depend on protected information, we employ a \emph{causal attribution} technique, following prior work \citep[\ia]{atanasova-etal-2023-faithfulness,turpin2024language,chua2024bias}.
-For any given prompt $x$, we obtain a response $y = \operatorname{decode}(x)$.
+\newstuff{To identify responses that likely rely on protected information (whether or not this reliance is explicitly acknowledged) we apply the same causal attribution method used to evaluate cue dependence, but now at the level of individual instances (see Section~\ref{subsec:experimental_setting_training} and Figure~\ref{fig:fig_sec5}).
+The core intuition is that if the model’s prediction changes when the cue is removed (particularly when the prediction quality drops) this provides evidence that the model relied on that cue.
+To recap,} for any given prompt $x$, we obtain a response $y = \operatorname{decode}(x)$.
 In our settings, a response identifies a prediction $\operatorname{pred}(y)$, namely, the solution to the math problem (in `Math Book') or a choice of pronoun (in `BiasQA') and a binary acknowledgment flag $\operatorname{ack}(y)$.
-We detect acknowledgments using an Eval LLM (Appendix \ref{subsec:appendix_eval_llm}).
-We also obtain a counterfactual version (see \P~\textbf{Evaluation} in Section \ref{para:eval}) of the prompt $x' = \operatorname{CF}(x)$ and a response $y' = \operatorname{decode}(x')$, whose prediction is $\operatorname{pred}(y')$.
-We regard \emph{difference} in predictions $\operatorname{pred}(y) \neq \operatorname{pred}(y')$ as evidence that the protected feature (which was omitted when producing $y'$) exerts causal influence on $\operatorname{pred}(y)$.
-We use this to derive criteria for evaluation of CoTs, as well as to augment reward models with information about the LLM's internal decision-making process.
+We also obtain a counterfactual version of the prompt (see Section \ref{para:eval} for more details), $x' = \operatorname{CF}(x)$, and a response $y' = \operatorname{decode}(x')$, whose prediction is $\operatorname{pred}(y')$. \newstuff{For example, in Figure \ref{fig:fig_sec5} the counterfactual corresponds to a prompt that does not include the solution to the relevant problem as part of the `Math Book'.} We regard \emph{difference} in predictions $\operatorname{pred}(y) \neq \operatorname{pred}(y')$ as evidence that the protected feature (which was omitted when producing $y'$) exerts causal influence on $\operatorname{pred}(y)$.
+We use this to augment reward models with information about the LLM's internal decision-making process.

-\paragraph{Detecting unfaithful CoTs (for `fine-grained' evaluation).} We regard a response's CoT as unfaithful when it does not acknowledge the role of the protected feature, yet the prediction is correct/stereotypical only when the protected feature is available in the prompt.
-That is, for any one prompt $x$ and response $y$, we regard $y$'s CoT as \emph{unfaithful} if $\operatorname{ack}(y)$ is False, $\operatorname{pred}(y)$ is correct (in `Math Book') or stereotypical (in `BiasQA'), and $\operatorname{pred}(y) \neq \operatorname{pred}(y')$.
+\paragraph{Detecting unfaithful CoTs (for `fine-grained' evaluation).} We regard a response's CoT as unfaithful when it does not acknowledge the role of the protected feature, yet the prediction is correct/stereotypical only when the protected feature is available in the prompt. \newstuff{We detect acknowledgments using an Eval LLM (Appendix \ref{subsec:appendix_eval_llm}).} For any one prompt $x$ and response $y$, we regard $y$'s CoT as \emph{unfaithful} if $\operatorname{ack}(y)$ is False, $\operatorname{pred}(y)$ is correct (in `Math Book') or stereotypical (in `BiasQA'), and $\operatorname{pred}(y) \neq \operatorname{pred}(y')$.